What is the benefit of registering a branch office in Belgium?

 Are you planning to expand your business to Belgium?
 Or have you received an interesting job offer to work as an independent contractor for a Belgian end client?
 In both cases, you may want to consider registering a branch office instead of a Belgian subsidiary.

 Belgian individual tax rates range from 25% to a top rate of 50% (excl. local taxes and social security).
 That means it often makes sense to provide your services through a company rather than to pay tax on your total earnings as a private individual.
-The corporate tax rate in Belgium was brought to 29% in 2018 and is further reduced to 25% as from 2020.
+The corporate tax rate in Belgium was brought to 29% in 2018 and is further reduced to 25% since 2020.
 In some conditions, SMEs can even benefit from a tax rate of 20% on the first €100,000 taxable profit.

 If you are convinced of the benefits and have decided to move forward with a corporate structure, the most logical step would be to incorporate a Belgian subsidiary.
-Depending on the type of entity you choose, setting up a company in Belgium does involve quite a few administrative steps before you are fully operational (e.g. a public notary, minimum share capital, financial plan, etc.).
+Depending on the type of entity you choose, setting up a company in Belgium does involve quite a few administrative steps before you are fully operational (e.g. a public notary, share capital, financial plan, etc.).
 Also, at closing, there are several hurdles to overcome.

 Therefore, registering a Belgian branch office can be a viable alternative.
 Branching is particularly widespread in banking and other financial institutions but in principle, it is open to any foreign business looking to establish itself in Belgium.
 Setting up a branch will significantly reduce the level of administrative ‘red tape’ and minimize your start-up costs.
 The head office abroad would only need to issue a formal decision to open a Belgian branch and appoint a legal representative to manage it.
 An extract of that decision needs to be filed with the company court in Belgium and shortly after you will be up and running.